spkash-co-in/loopback-lookup-server/README.md

 # api-server
 This is a REST service that doles out a product catalog.
 Using loopback to create a REST application for the products is quite simple, the following are the commands that were used in getting this setup.
 1. ### `lb app api-server`
-Creates api-server application with the requisite node-js code.
+Creates an api-server application with the requisite node-js code.
 A series of questions regarding config are requested - for the type of application we use the hello-world which will generate the requisite REST and Datasource related code.
 ![lb app api-server](https://github.com/spkash-co-in/loopback-lookup-server/blob/master/lbapp.png)

 2. ### `lb model`